Prenostik

 I2 ➜ Refined the course feedback widget’s data visualization and overview organization.

-Upon completing our first round of usability testing, we identified key changes to make to the student and instructor views.
-We kept our initial widgets the same for students, spending most of our time making technical fixes to improve the user experience on the working prototype.
-Meanwhile, with the instructor side, we narrowed down the widgets from 5 to 3, to focus on providing instructors with actionable and accessible methods to help them understand student struggles and consequently, reach out to them.
-Each iteration was done with the users’ feedback in mind and a consistent reference to our main user needs as listed below in the key.
+With our first round of usability testing done, we identified key changes to make to the dashboard.
+We kept our initial widgets the same for students and spent most of the time redesigning the student check-in.
+On the instructor side, we narrowed down the widgets from 5 to 3 to focus on providing instructors with actionable and accessible methods to help them understand student struggles and consequently, reach out to them.

 Curated Resources